rvanlaar/djangorecipe/README.txt

   This option sets the name for your project.
 The recipe will create a basic structure if the project is not already there.

+projectegg
+  Use this instead of the project option when you want to use an egg as the project.
+This disables the generation of the project structure.

 version
   The version argument can accept a few different types of arguments.
 You can specify `trunk`.
 In this case it will do a